ConallI/AwayDays-API/README.md

-# Away-Days API
+# away-days-api

-Away-Days can help you plan your next away day.
+Away-Days is an api that can help you plan your next away day.

 *This was created during my time as a student at Code Chrysalis*